demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-delete-ioa-exclusion

 ***
-Delete the IOA exclusions by id.
+Delete the IOA exclusions by ID.

 #### Base Command